Dukan Diet: History

 In 1975, Pierre Dukan was a general practitioner in Paris when he was first confronted with a case of obesity.
 At the time, being overweight or obese was thought to be best treated by low calorie and small sized meals.
 Dukan thought of an alternative way to prevent patients from regaining their lost weight.
 He designed a new approach in four phases, including stabilisation and consolidation.
 After more than 20 years of research Pierre Dukan published his findings in 2000 in his book Je ne sais pas maigrir (I don't know how to get slimmer), which became a best seller.

 In July 2011, a French court ruled against Dukan in his attempt to sue rival nutritionist Jean-Michel Cohen for libel, after Cohen had criticised his method in the press.

 In 2013, Dukan, then aged 72, was banned from practising as a GP in France for eight days for breaching medical ethics by prescribing a diet pill to one of his patients in the 1970s that was later pulled from the market.

 Related diets

 Pierre Dukan said the paleo diet was a copy of his weight loss strategy.
-The Paleolithic diet is claimed to be based on the human ancestral diet.
-Other similar diets include the ketogenic diet being low carb moderate protein and high fats and Atkins diet being low carb high protein and moderate fats.
+The paleo diet is claimed to be based on the human ancestral diet.
+Other similar diets include the ketogenic diet, being low carb, moderate protein, and high fats; and the Atkins diet, being low carb, high protein, and moderate fats.